PaperMC/Starlight/TECHNICAL_DETAILS.md

 from that map is going to be faster than a `NibbleArray` read, so there's definitely hidden costs in this area.
 Speaking of hidden costs, Vanilla does quite a few more additional hashtable lookups _per light update_, which Starlight does NOT do.
-For example, it needs to a lookup to check if the block it's about to update is in an initialised section, it needs to add the updated section to a set of changed sets, and it needs to do a hashtable lookup/remove per queued value process as the queue
+For example, it needs to do a lookup to check if the block it's about to update is in an initialised section, it needs to add the updated section to a set of changed sets, and it needs to do a hashtable lookup/remove per queued value process as the queue